amitmaity0/local-coding-agent-benchmark-global/docs/research/task01-rtx5060ti-vs-m4pro.md

 Local LLM benchmarking usually starts with a familiar question:

+> ⚠️ **Experimental status**
+>
+> This is the first LCAB real-workload experiment and currently represents **one software-repair task and one recorded run per configuration**.
+The result is an initial systems comparison, not a statistically general hardware ranking.

 > **How many tokens per second can this machine generate?**

 For coding agents, that is only part of the story.